megagonlabs/blue/README.md

 # orchestration, concepts

 ## streams
 The central "orchestration" concept in Blue is a `stream`.
-A stream is essentially a continuous sequence of data (or instructions) that can be dynamically produced, monitored, and consumed.
+A stream is essentially a continuous sequence of messages (data, instructions) that can be dynamically produced, monitored, and consumed.
 For example, a temperature sensor can spit out the current temperature every minute to a stream.
-In our context, a user typing in text in a chat, for example, asking a question can be a stream, where each token or word are transmitted as they are typed.
-An LLM generating text can be another stream, and generated tokens can be output as they are being generated.
+In our context, a user typing in text in a chat, for example, asking a question can be a stream, where each word is transmitted as they are typed.
+An LLM generating text can be another stream, and generated text can be output as they are being generated.

 ![Stream](./docs/images/stream.png)

-In blue, streams are used in multiple places, including as well as agents joining and leaving a session, and annoucing newly created streams as their output.
+In blue, streams are used in multiple places.
+Agents consume streams and produce their output into streams.
+Sessions are also streams, with messages announcing agents joining and leaving as well as new streams produced in the session.
 As such streams are the main way of passing data and instructions between agents, where an agent can produce a stream (data and instructions) and another agent can consume from the stream.

+Messages can be data and instruction messages, with supported data types of integer, string, and JSON objects.

 ## agents
 The central "compute" concept in blue is an agent.
 An agent basically spawns a worker to monitor to a stream, if it decides to act on it, can process the data and produce output in another stream.
 There might be yet another agent monitoring the output of the first agent and do something on top or choose to listen to the user stream.